schmitt-hub/reorganizing_divisions_in_US_sports/README.md

    Finally, we let the solver *Gurobi* solve this model and obtain the optimal organization of divisions, and visualize the results on a map using Matplotlib's *Basemap* toolkit.

-- `results.xlsx` illustrates which teams should be grouped together in a division for each of the Big 4 leagues in table format.
+- `results.xlsx` illustrates which teams should optimally be grouped together in a division for each of the Big 4 leagues in table format.

 ## Requirements to run code
 The code uses some open-source Python packages.
 The ones that the reader may be most unfamiliar with are: